 - Sign up for our e-Newsletter (click here)

 Resources for teachers

-We have created extensive resources for teachers to use in the classroom.
-The resources provide cross-curriculum links to learning areas including science, mathematics, geography, history and the arts.
-We have suggested a learning framework and provide links to resources for Reception to Year 9 school students, which can easily be adapted for all age groups.
-Click here to access the teacher resources.
+We have created extensive resources for teachers to use in the classroom, with links to the Australian Curriculum for Reception to Year 9 school students (click here to access the teacher resources).

 About the project

-We are collaborating with researchers from Your Wildlife in the USA to bring Cat Tracker to South Australia.
+We have collaborated with researchers from the USA to bring Cat Tracker to Australia.
 Click here to see the cat tracks recorded in the USA (click on a picture of a cat to see where that cat travelled).
-You can see the cat tracks from South Australia, too (click here).
-Please spread the word!
+You can see the cat tracks from South Australia (click here) and New Zealand (click here) too.
+During 2015 and 2016 we tracked cats in South Australia.
+A report on the South Australian project is available online (click here).